 Comment Number Comment Response H15 Yes, however I don't think enough of the project and funds is directed to biking and pedestrian paths.
 These and public transportation should be a primary focus with personal vechile needs considered secondary.
 While the project's primary needs are to solve transportation problems associated with the I-71/I-75 corridor, ODOT and KYTC have also pursued other quality of life goals in the project's development.
 To that end, the project team has intentionally incorporated features that reduce the project's footprint, promote and improve bicycle and pedestrian connectivity, balance regional and local traffic needs, and reduce community impacts throughout the project's development.
 ODOT, KYTC, the City of Cincinnati, and the City of Covington are continuing to collaborate on aesthetic treatments and pedestrian and bicycle facilities in the finished corridor.
 The incorporation of new sidewalks, a pedestrian bridge, shared use paths, and bicycle lanes into the project will improve mobility and access for alternative modes of transportation.
-In 2004, the Ohio-Kentucky-Indiana Regional Council of Governments (OKI) and the Miami Valley Regional Planning Commission (MVRPC) completed a major planning study known as the North South Transportation initiative that considered highway improvements in addition to transit improvements such as express bus, commuter rail, and others.
-That study concluded that a highway improvement project was necessary to address capacity issues in the Brent Spence Bridge Project Corridor.
-That study can be accessed here: https://www.oki.org/studies/pdf/northsouth/ns-complete.pdf.
 H16 Why are there not more connections across the highway?
 This is a massive infrastructure barrier that hampers the economic development of the region's core city.
 We need NEW connections, not just bike lanes on existing connections.
 Make an actual improvement, please.
 It's crazy to think that the P&N is totally silent on local connectivity, and this has influenced the design substantially While the project's primary needs are to solve transportation problems associated with the I-71/I-75 corridor, ODOT and KYTC have also incorporated features that promote and improve bicycle and pedestrian connectivity, including new sidewalks, a pedestrian bridge, shared use paths, and bicycle lanes that will improve mobility and access for alternative modes of transportation.
 H17 Should have a 3 tier curb to separate car pedestrian and bike traffic effectively.
 The pedestrian and bicycle infrastructure included in the project will be built in accordance with ODOT's Multimodal Design Guide, which takes into account a broader framework of national design guidance, including the National Association of City Transportation Officials (NACTO) Urban Bikeway Design Guide, the NACTO Urban Street Design Guide, and the NACTO Transit Design Guide.
 The design of shared-use paths and sidewalks will also be in accordance with City of Cincinnati design standards.